NNajmehAkbari/Text-Classification-and-Summarization/README.md

-# Classification of news using summarized news instead of original news..
+# Classification of news using summarized news instead of original news.

-# Project idea:
+### Project idea:

 1. Evaluating the use of news summaries for classification instead of relying on the original news articles.